IP-CAM/Create_Directories-Module-Opencart/README.md

 # create_directories_opencart_module
-Надоело в ручную создавать папки при написании модулей для cms opencart
+Tired of manually creating folders when writing modules for cms opencart